Bentley Continental GT: Continental Supersports (2017–2018)

-Third generation (2018–present)
+Third generation (2018–2024)

-Continental GT (Continental GT W12) (2018–2021)
+Continental GT W12 (2018–2021)

 The press release announcing a third-generation Continental GT was made on 29 August 2017.
 The model made its physical debut when it was unveiled at the 2017 Frankfurt Motor Show where it drew a huge crowd.
 Production began in 2018 with a base price of £156,700.
 In January 2019, Bentley announced it would celebrate its 100th birthday with a limited-edition car, likely based on the Continental GT, to debut at the Geneva auto show.
 November 2018 saw the debut of a 2019 Bentley Continental GT Convertible, to go on sale in 2019.

 The model shares the Volkswagen-developed MSB platform with the second-generation Porsche Panamera.
 Compared to previous models, the car features a lighter body (>80 kg), an extended wheelbase (135 mm), a 48-volt roll-control system and a new 6.0-litre W12 TSI engine, as well as a significant interior overhaul including an industry first rotating display.
 The Continental GT is the first production car ever to have an entire body side made from the Super Formed process; a precision technique with aluminium which allows more complex, sharply defined body lines.
-Unlike prior models, the panels are "superformed" with heated aluminum sheets molded by gas instead of a stamp.
+Unlike prior models, the panels are "superformed" with heated aluminium sheets molded by gas instead of a stamp.
 Manufacturer's figures indicate 0–60 mph takes 3.6 seconds (3.7 seconds 0–100 km/h) and it is capable of reaching a top speed of 333 kph.
 The W12 engine – designed, developed, and handbuilt in Crewe – is a further enhanced version of the TSI engine launched in the Bentayga in 2016.
 Featuring high- and low- pressure direct fuel injection, a variable displacement system, stop-start technology and launch mode, the powertrain produces 635 PS and 900 Nm of torque.